-Do This If You Want to Be Ready to Bash Bumps Next Season
+Do This If You Want to Be Ready to Bash Bumps This Season

 There's only one thing that motivates us to actually do core work: the promise that it will make mogul skiing easier.

 For most of us, skiing bumps is one of the most exhausting types of skiing.
-That’s especially true for skiers who haven’t yet mastered bump skiing technique, because if your technique is poor, you’re likely to use more sheer strength to muscle your way down the mogul field.
+That’s especially true for skiers who haven’t yet mastered bump skiing technique, because if your core stability is poor, you’re likely to use more sheer strength to muscle your way down the mogul field.

 The good news is that you can train your body to become more efficient in the bumps, and you can even do some of this work off-snow.

 Like any other form of skiing, mogul skiing requires strong legs, great balance, and precise motor control.
-But the key to all of this is a strong core.
+But the key to all of this is good core stability.

 “A strong core is the foundation of all other strength.
 The bumps are going to do their best to knock you every which way, so a strong core is essential to being balanced and stable in the bumps,” says Marcus Caston, a professional skier known for his athletic skiing style and mogul bashing form.

-If you want to take your mogul skiing to the next level—or just make it easier on your legs—use the off-season to develop a strong and stable core.
+If you want to take your mogul skiing to the next level—or just make it easier on your legs—you need to develop strong and stable core stability.
 Only once you do that will other mogul skiing prerequisites, like balance, agility, and endurance, begin to fall into place.

 To get started, try Caston’s own core-strength routine that focuses on all the deep core muscles you’ll need to help you move efficiently through the moguls.
 This simple circuit is made up of four basic moves that can be performed at home, no weights or gym equipment required.

-“If you can do this routine three to five times per week, your abs will start to look like the mogul course you’ll be shredding down next winter,” Caston says.
+“If you can do this routine three to five times per week, your abs will start to look like the mogul course you’ll be shredding down,” Caston says.

 Marcus Caston’s Core Circuit